 Most people believe they know how to define addiction because they’ve met an alcoholic or a substance abuser.
 The truth is far more complex.
-There are many types of addiction and a person does not need to be physically addicted to chemical substances to experience addiction.
+There are many types of addiction, and a person does not need to be physically addicted to chemical substances to experience addiction.

 It is possible to develop addictions to sensations, experiences, or even emotional states.
 The psychological community calls this process addiction.
 Sex and love addiction is one such disorder.

-It’s easy to brush these types of addiction off as less serious or debilitating than more mainstream chemical addictions.
+It’s easy to brush these types of addictions off as less serious or debilitating than more mainstream chemical addictions.
 That is a mistake.
 The fixation and loss of control involved in these addictions are very real.

 Individuals battling an addiction to sex or love are worthy of treatment and support.
 We’ll help you understand sex and love addiction, as well as their symptoms and causes.

 Psychological professionals sometimes call sex addiction hypersexuality.
 It involves the compulsion to engage in sexual activity.
 Sex addicts are sensory-seeking.
 They may crave the physical sensations and emotional euphoria present during sex.

 Sexual activity is not limited to intercourse, although that is often a symptom.
 This addiction involves a great deal of shame, guilt, and secrecy.
 Often, this leads addicts to practice compulsive sexual activity in private.

 Sex itself is not shameful or dangerous when practiced mindfully and in moderation.
 Hypersexuality goes beyond the enjoyment of sex.
 It can impact every aspect of a person’s social, financial, and professional life.

 Individuals who are addicted to sex may become more dependent on sexual sensations over time.
 Addicts often fail to engage in activities that once brought them pleasure.
 A great deal of expense might go toward satisfying the addiction.
 This can lead to financial struggles.